Waiting for input...

 At the bottom of the diagram, multiple SPIKE Keepers connect to SPIKE Nexus via mTLS.
 Each SPIKE Keeper holds a single Shamir Secret Share (shard) of the root key that SPIKE Nexus maintains in memory.

-This design ensures that compromising any individual SPIKE Keeper cannot breach the system, as a single shard is insufficient to reconstruct the root key.
+This design ensures that compromising any individual SPIKE Keeper cannot breach the system, as a single shard is not enough to reconstruct the root key.

 The system’s security can be tuned by configuring both the total number of SPIKE Keepers and the threshold of required shards needed to reconstruct the root key.